Wulstan Fletcher

 The Adornment of the Middle Way

-The first series of sessions will be given by Wulstan Fletcher and will focus on Madhyamaka and will consist of a reading of the introductory preamble to Mipham Rinpoche’s commentary on Śāntarakṣita’s The Adornment of the Middle Way (Madhyamakālaṃkāra).
-On the basis of the explanations given by Khenchen Pema Sherab many years ago at Chanteloube, an attempt will be made to review and contextualise Mipham’s work.
+On this second series, Wulstan will continue to present this text and, on the basis of the explanations given by Khenchen Pema Sherab many years ago at Chanteloube, an attempt will be made to review and contextualise Mipham’s work.
 This will include a general presentation of the principles of Madhyamaka, together with some reflections on the history of the tradition in India and Tibet and the important role played in it by Śāntarakṣita.

 Śāntarakṣita was one of the most important abbots and scholars of Nalanda and a major figure in the Madhyamaka tradition.
 His unique contribution was to combine the Madhyamaka view as an expression of the ultimate truth with the Yogacāra or Cittamātra (Mind Only) teachings as a means of understanding the conventional.
 This synthesis, which thus unites the teachings of the second and third turnings of the Dharma-Wheel, and which was further enriched by the logico-epistemological tradition, to which Śāntarakṣita himself made important contributions, was the last major philosophical development in the history of Buddhist India.
 It was this tradition that Śāntarakṣita, together with his disciple Kamalaśīla, brought to Tibet in the eighth century.